pjmtdw/pjmtdw.github.io/src/content/blog/neovim-plugin-i-am-using.md

 - [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) ...
 Built-in Neovim uses regular expressions for highlighting and indenting code, but this uses more advanced parser called Treesitter.
 - [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) ...
 As of Neovim 0.11, you can use the LSP server more conveniently; however, you still need this because lots of LSP servers need their ad-hoc settings.
 - [roslyn.nvim](https://github.com/jmederosalvarado/roslyn.nvim) ...
-Uses Roslyn as a C# LSP.
+Uses [Roslyn](https://github.com/dotnet/roslyn) as a C# LSP.
 You need this because Roslyn uses a non-usual setup that cannot be done with the built-in LSP of Neovim.
 - [none-ls.nvim](https://github.com/nvimtools/none-ls.nvim) ...
 Use external commands such as `stylua` or `fish_indent` as LSP.
 Some LSP servers, such as Pyright, lack code formatting.
 In that case, you can use this plugin to use a formatter as LSP.

 ## Debugging

 I don't use an interactive debugger frequently, but setting these up might be useful. `nvim-dap-go` provides configurations for Go.

-But for Rust, I wrote [my own config](https://github.com/pjmtdw/neovim-config/blob/c222b42699264ae4a23b4b91d14a3f2fadf0220f/lua/dap-conf.lua#L52), which parses the output of `cargo build -q`.
-The most preferred plugin is [rustaceanvim](https://github.com/mrcjkb/rustaceanvim), which does this setup for you.
+For Rust, most popular plugin is [rustaceanvim](https://github.com/mrcjkb/rustaceanvim), but I wrote [my own config](https://github.com/pjmtdw/neovim-config/blob/c222b42699264ae4a23b4b91d14a3f2fadf0220f/lua/dap-conf.lua#L52), which parses the output of `cargo build -q`.

 - [nvim-dap](https://github.com/mfussenegger/nvim-dap)
 - [nvim-dap-go](https://github.com/leoluz/nvim-dap-go)
 - [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui)

-## Required as Dependencies
+## Required as dependencies

 These are required as dependencies for the above plugins.